mdolab/MACH-Aero/machFramework/contribute.rst

 Coverage can be difficult to determine locally, so it is recommended to look for the check automatically run in the pull request.

 .. warning::
-    For a PR to be accepted all existing tests must pass and new code should meet coverage requirements.
+    For a PR to be accepted, all existing tests must pass and new code should meet coverage requirements.

 Pull requests
 -------------